 What if I am unable to accommodate the student?

-If the instructor is unable to proctor the students’ exams because of their need for alternative testing arrangements, including extended time for testing, alternate quiet location, or computer access the exam can be completed through Disability Services in the Teaching and Learning Center.
-Students are responsible for completing the on line Test Proctoring Request form, a week in advance of the exam for each exam they need to take in the Teaching and Learning Center.
+If the instructor is unable to proctor the students’ exams because of their need for alternative testing arrangements, including extended time for testing, alternate quiet location, or computer access the exam can be completed through Student Success and Accessibility Services.
+Students are responsible for completing the on line Test Proctoring Request form, a week in advance of the exam for each exam they need to take in the Student Success and Accessibility Services.
 Once a completed Test Proctoring Request Form has been received the instructor will be notified.
 It is our hope that the student has already spoken to you, as they are encouraged to do.

 Unless specifically allowed by the instructor, books, notes, cell phones, or any test-related material will not be allowed into the testing room.
 Students are permitted to exit the testing room only to use the rest room.